Cabo Verde

 Exempt transactions without credit include the following:

-- Hospital and medical care and closely related activities undertaken by bodies governed by public law, or comparable activities undertaken by other hospitals and centres for medical treatment.
+- Hospital and medical care and closely related activities undertaken by hospitals and centres for medical treatment.

-- The provision of medical care through the exercise of the medical and paramedical professions, as well as the supply of transport services for sick or injured persons, and the supply of human organs, blood, and milk.
+- The provision of medical care through the exercise of their respective professions by physicians, dentists, nurses, and other paramedics, as well as the supply of transport services for sick or injured persons, and the supply of human organs, blood, and milk.

 - The supply of services and goods closely linked to welfare and social security work.